hackerb9/tokenize/README.md

 and `SAVE`.
 There are some bytes, however, which can and do change but do not matter.

-An artifact of the `.BA` file format is that the saved file contains the pointer locations of where the program happened to be in memory on the computer from which it was saved.
-The pointers are _never_ used as they are recalculated when the program is loaded into RAM.
+A peculiar artifact of the `.BA` file format is that it contains line-number pointer locations offset by where the program happened to be in memory when it was saved.
+The pointers in the file are _never_ used as they are recalculated when the program is loaded into RAM.

-Specifically, the output of this program is intended to be identical to:
+To account for this variance when testing, the output of this program is intended to be byte-for-byte identical to:

-* A Model 100
+1. A Model 100
-* that has been freshly reset
+2. that has been freshly reset
-* with no other BASIC programs on it
+3. with no other BASIC programs on it
-* running `LOAD "COM:88N1"` and `SAVE "FOO"` while a host computer sends the ASCII BASIC program over the serial port.
+4. running `LOAD "COM:88N1"` and `SAVE "FOO"` while a host computer sends the ASCII BASIC program over the serial port.

-I (hackerb9) believe the Tandy 102, Kyotronic-85, and M10 also output
+While the Tandy 102, Kyotronic-85, and M10 also output
-byte identical files, but the Tandy 200 does not.
+byte identical files to the Model 100,  the Tandy 200 does not.
 The 200 has more ROM than the other Model T computers, so it stores the first BASIC program at a slightly different RAM location (0xA000 instead of 0x8000).
-This has no affect on compatibility between machines, but it does change the line number pointers in the .BA file.
+This has no effect on compatibility between machines, but it does change the line number pointers in the .BA file.

 Since two `.BA` files can be the identical program despite having